miladhub/web-fragments-overlays/README.md

 # Checking no roles

-In fact, also no roles at all will do
-To check that at least a role is necessary, create a user with credentials `baz` / `baz` belonging to no groups:
+In fact, also users with no roles will satisfy the `*` constraint.
+To check, create a user with credentials `baz` / `baz` belonging to no groups:

 ```shell
 $ ~/wildfly-28.0.1.Final/bin/add-user.sh